shiraji/issue_template_test/.github/ISSUE_TEMPLATE/could-not-find-the-pull-request.md

 ---

+Please consider using debug mode.
+You need to change the setting to use debug mode.

 ## Does your repository squash PR commits and customize the commit message?

 ## Does the commit merge to master branch?